 Conveyance allowance is one of the many allowances offered by an employer to its employees to compensate for the commuting an employee does, in between his / her residence and place of work.
-Even your work-related trips, if any, can be grouped under this only.
+Even your work-related trips, if any, can be grouped under this.
 Salaried people are not required to showcase any bills or receipts to claim the benefits and it is always paid on top of an employee’s basic salary.

 4. How to Calculate Conveyance Allowance?

 Now, people often ask “How to calculate my Transport Allowance”?